-B1.
+B3.
 Binding – It is often desirable to establish an additional binding of credentials to the subject that they refer to (in general there is a distinction between the entity that has the credential in their wallet – the holder – and the entity whose attributes and permissions are described by a VC – the subject.)
 Binding methods include using secure hardware that protects a secret key where the associated public key is referenced in a verifiable credential.

-B2.
+B4.
 Block List – A list that specifies entities that are not allowed to access a particular resource.

-B3.
+B5.
 Blockchain – A blockchain is a growing list of records, called blocks, that are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data (generally represented as a cryptographically secure tree structure such as a Merkle tree).

 C1.
-Certificate of Conformity – A CoC or Certificate of Conformity is a declaration of conformity with the type approval of the European community.
+Certificate of Conformity (CoC) – A CoC or Certificate of Conformity is a declaration of conformity with the type approval of the European community.
 It ensures the free movement of vehicles within the European Union, specifically for those vehicles that are subject to homologation or registration.

 C2.
-Credential Issuance – Credential issuance describes the process by which an authority (“issuer”) creates and transfers (“issues”) a VC to a holder in bilateral communication.
+Credential Issuance – Credential Issuance describes the process by which an authority (“issuer”) creates and transfers (“issues”) a VC to a holder in bilateral communication.
 This requires different communication steps to include and verify associated data.
 Consequently, credential issuance is frequently preceded by a verifiable presentation in which the prospective holder convinces the issuer of their eligibility.

 D1.
-Data and Functional Interoperability – Data interoperability addresses the ability of systems and services that create, exchange and consume data to have clear, shared expectations for the contents, context and meaning of that data.
+Data and Functional Interoperability – Data Interoperability addresses the ability of systems and services that create, exchange, and consume data to have clear, shared expectations for the contents, context, and meaning of that data.

 D2.
 Data Bucket – A logical data abstraction for a persistent data store.
 Data written to a Data Bucket can be used repeatedly over time.

 D3.
-Data Exchange – Data exchange is the process of taking data structured under a source schema and transforming it into data structured under a target schema, so that the target data is an accurate representation of the source data.
+Data Exchange – Data Exchange is the process of taking data structured under a source schema and transforming it into data structured under a target schema so that the target data is an accurate representation of the source data.
 Data exchange allows data to be shared between different computer programs.